Mordecai Plungian: Biography

 He was born in Plungė and built a reputation as a Talmudist at a young age before moving to Troki, where his new ideas offended the ultra-conservatives, so he moved to Wilna, where he gave rabbinical lectures and began secular studies, including European literature and languages.
 He got a job as a high school teacher before becoming an instructor of Talmud at the rabbinical seminary in 1867.
 The seminary closed in 1873, and he worked as a corrector in a printing office.

 Plungian was a descendant of Mordecai Jaffe.
 He was a friend of Alexander Harkavy.

 Plungian was accused by the liberals of being a conservative, but angered the Orthodox as well who accused him of heresy.
 His 1856 book Ben Porat was the subject of a censorship controversy, but he received assistance from Abraham Firkovich.
 The work was a biography of Manasseh of Ilya.
+While he distanced himself from the extreme end of the haskalah, he also had to destroy the second part of the manuscript to placate the religious contingent.
+He also wrote poetry, commentaries on Ecclesiastes and the Song of Songs, and works on the Mishnah.

 He died in Wilna in 1883.